-Veronika Eberle has established a reputation as one of the most promising violin talents to emerge from Germany in recent years.
-Her exceptional talent, poise and maturity of her musicianship have been recognised by some of the world’s finest orchestras, venues and festivals, as well as by some of the world’s most eminent conductors.
+Veronika Eberle’ exceptional talent, the poise and maturity of her musicianship have been recognised by some of the world’s finest orchestras, venues and festivals, as well as by some of the world’s most eminent conductors.

-As a recitalist, Veronika Eberle will give return performances at the Theatre de la Ville in Paris and the Wigmore Hall’s Master Series in London.
-Past successes include recital debuts in New York (Carnegie Hall), Salzburg (Mozarteum), Munich (Herkulesaal), Amsterdam (Concertgebouw), Rome (Istituzione Universitaria dei Concerti) Zurich (Tonhalle) and at the Lucerne Festival.
+As a recitalist, Veronika Eberle will return to the Master Series at London’s Wigmore Hall with Shai Wosner.
+Recent recital successes include New York (Carnegie Hall), Salzburg (Mozarteum), Munich (Herkulesaal), Amsterdam (Concertgebouw), Rome (Istituzione Universitaria dei Concerti), Brussels (Bozar), Paris (Theatre de la Ville), Zurich (Tonhalle) and the Lucerne Festival.

 Veronika Eberle was born in 1988 in Donauwörth, Southern Germany, where she started violin lessons at the age of six.
 Four years later she became a junior student at the Richard Strauss Konservatorium in Munich, with Olga Voitova.
-After studying privately with Christoph Poppen for a year, she joined the Hochschule in Munich, where she has been studying with Ana Chumachenco since 2001.
+After studying privately with Christoph Poppen for a year, she joined the Hochschule in Munich, where she studied with Ana Chumachenco 2001-2012.

 Veronika Eberle’s introduction by Sir Simon Rattle to a packed Salzburg Festpielhaus at the 2006 Salzburg Easter Festival, in a performance of the Beethoven concerto with the Berliner Philharmoniker, brought her to international attention.
-Other highlights among her past collaborations include the Los Angeles Philharmonic, New York Philharmonic (Gilbert), NDR Hamburg (Gilbert), Rundfunk Sinfonieorchester Berlin (Janowski), Hessischer Rundfunk Sinfonieorchester Frankfurt (Paavo Järvi), Rundfunk-Sinfonieorchester Stuttgart (Marriner), Bamberger Symphoniker (Robin Ticciati, Jonathan Nott), Tonhalle Orchester Zurich (Michael Sanderling), NHK Symphony (Kout, Stenz), La Fenice Orchestra (Inbal), the Rotterdam Philharmonic (Rattle, Gaffigan, Nézet-Seguin) and Milan’s Orchestra Sinfonica Giuseppe Verdi (Kreizberg).
+Other highlights among past collaborations include the New York Philharmonic (Gilbert), Los Angeles Philharmonic (Bicket), NDR Hamburg (Gilbert), Rundfunk Sinfonieorchester Berlin (Janowski), Hessischer Rundfunk Sinfonieorchester Frankfurt (Paavo Järvi), Rundfunk-Sinfonieorchester Stuttgart (Marriner), Bamberger Symphoniker (Ticciati, Nott), Tonhalle Orchester Zurich (Michael Sanderling), NHK Symphony (Kout, Stenz, Norrington), La Fenice Orchestra (Inbal) and the Rotterdam Philharmonic (Rattle, Gaffigan, Nézet-Seguin).

 Veronika Eberle plays the “Dragonetti” Stradivarius (1700), on generous loan from the Nippon Music Foundation.